sateffen/nodgine/docs/api/nodgine api.md

 This is the main class, that you'll interact with.
 There are only four important methods.

-For details about servelets, controllerfunctions, missingRouteController, request and response objects, please refer to the other documents.
+For details about servelets, controller-functions, missingRouteController, request and response objects, please refer to the other documents.

 If you miss any details, feel free to help me and open an [issue](https://github.com/sateffen/nodgine/issues)